 The interpretation of chemical data obtained in the November 2006 field campaign shows waters with low B/Cl ratios, which suggest that they belong to the old hydrothermal system.
 Some hot springs plots in areas of immature water and others in areas of partially equilibrated water.
-The detailed information on chemical and geological investigation which comprises the findings of assessment of geothermal sites in Mbeya, including results for fields where investigations were conducted by GEOTHERM during June/July 2007, is expected soon.
+The detailed information on chemical and geological investigation which comprises the findings of assessment of geothermal sites in Mbeya, including results for fields where investigations were conducted by GEOTHERM during June/July 2007, and 2009 characterize the Lake Ngozi water to near geothermal waters.